mikeGEINE/FPauth/README.md

 ## Advanced Usage
 It is possible to customize many aspects of the system workflow.
 * You can install only the packages you actually need:
-  * `FPauth-core` contains SessionManager, Authenticator, Router, Variables, as well as Static module and signatures.
+  * `FPauth-core` contains Session_manager, Authenticator, Router, Variables, as well as Static module and signatures.
 These allow you to build your own workflow almost from the ground;
   * `FPauth-strategies` contains `Password` and `OTP` strategies.
 If you don't need them - you can choose not to have them 😉;
   * `FPauth-responses` contains some default responses on main authentication events;
 * You can write your own Strategies, Responses and Params Extractors.